 The Athenian Agora

-The Agora of Athens was the center of the ancient city: a large, open square which was used as a space for markets, elections, performances, religious processions, military drills and athletic competitions.
+The Agora of Athens was the centre of the ancient city: a large, open square which was used as a space for markets, elections, performances, religious processions, military drills and athletic competitions.
 It was the heart of Athens and the square was surrounded by the public buildings necessary to run the Athenian government.

 The Agora was originally used as a burial ground in the Bronze and Iron Ages and was first laid out as a public space in 6 BC.
 Following the Persian destruction of Athens in 480 BC, the city was rebuilt and public buildings were added to the Agora throughout the 5th and 4th centuries.